-Opposition to “Rewilding” include a fundamental reluctance to relinquish human agency, industrial capitalist interests in land as commodity, and pastoral systems of land stewardship, in favour of ecological free-reign.
+Opposition to “Rewilding” include a fundamental reluctance to relinquish human agency, industrial capitalist interests in land as a commodity, and pastoral systems of land stewardship, in favour of ecological free reign.

 Sadly, neither Private nor State is “Commons”.
 Rewilding by White, wealthy humans only creates a vacuum of local participation in visualising and later experiencing wilder lands, and suffering due to continued inequality upon what land remains.
 Let us consider the cessation of land ownership to validate all that is truly wild.
 That will be hard, I understand, but contend that when Rewilding becomes a tool of oppression and injustice through human territorial structures, then it’s simply not Rewilding.
 It is a form of exclusive colonialism.
 Perhaps, in this sense, no true Rewilding schemes have yet happened.

-As it was originally considered in the US, continental scale and connectivity is critical to Rewilding.
-Movement (ecological dynamism) particularly of large wild herbivores and their natural carniverous predators, has been foundational.
-Here in the UK, Rewilding in its fullest sense is arguable, and I’ll contend here, for the above reasons, not yet implemented.
-Whether the original concept can ever be applied to the UK is a legitimate question, given the tight hold over land by dominant power structures, Law, banks, and property valuations.
+As it was originally considered in the US, continental scale and connectivity are critical to Rewilding.
+Movement (ecological dynamism) particularly of large wild herbivores and their natural carnivorous predators, has been foundational.
+Here in the UK, Rewilding in its fullest sense is arguable, and I’ll contend here, for the above reasons, not yet been implemented.
+Whether the original concept can ever be applied to the UK is a legitimate question, given the tight hold over land by dominant power structures, Laws, banks, and property valuations.
 Perhaps this makes Rewilding ever more prescient, because of the significant act of generosity of place that will be required towards that end.

 Rewilding: Big Mutualism